jamlo/jmeter-bosh-release/README.md

 Two Jobs from the release are used here: `jmeter_worker` and `jmeter_storm` (errand).

->**Important**: All the workers VMs and the Errand VM should be in the same subnet.
+>**Note**: All the workers VMs and the Errand VM should be in the same subnet.
 Also, the JMeter jmx plan should have a definite number of loops and should not be set to loop forever; else the errand execution will never end.

 An snippet of a deployment manifest for this mode can be found [here](docs/storm-mode/sample-deployment-manifests-snippets.yml).

 ### 2- Tornado:
 This mode is more suitable in the scenario where the simulation of large number of active users is more important than collecting the results logs; for example, detecting the behaviour of an application under continuous heavy traffic.
 An `n` number of VMs will start, each provided the same execution plan, where they will loop indefinitely.
-Important Note: Your JMeter execution plan should set the `loop indefinitely` flag to true.
 You can tune the number of working VMs directly through BOSH.

 One job from the release is used in this mode: `jmeter_tornado`.

+>**Note**: The JMeter execution plan should set the `loop indefinitely` flag to true.

 An snippet of a deployment manifest for this mode can be found [here](docs/tornado-mode/sample-deployment-manifests-snippets.yml).